LINWEN607/congregate/README.md

 * Go back to the UI, select and stage all groups and sub-groups
 * Only the top level groups will be staged as they comprise the entire tree structure.
+* `congregate search-for-staged-users` - Check output for found and NOT found users on destination.
+  * All users should be found.
+  * Inspect `data/staged_users.json` if any of the NOT found users are blocked as, by default, they will not be migrated.
+  * To explicitly remove blocked users from staged users, groups and projects run `congregate remove-blocked-users`.
-* `congregate migrate --skip-users --skip-project-export --skip-project-import` - Inspect the output in:
+* `congregate migrate --skip-users --skip-project-export --skip-project-import` - Inspect the dry-run output in:
   * `data/dry_run_group_migration.json`
   * `data/congregate.log`
 * `congregate migrate --skip-users --skip-project-export --skip-project-import --commit`